 On this date, managers in the House of Representatives filed an amendment to one of five articles of impeachment adopted against Judge Harold Louderback of the U.S. District Court for Northern California.
 Louderback requested the amendment because his lawyers took issue with the article’s original language.
 Appointed to the federal bench in 1928, Louderback became the subject of a congressional investigation during the 72nd Congress

 (1931–1933) when allegations arose that he had given several friends positions as bankruptcy receivers, set their compensation, and then received a portion of their fees.
-The House Judiciary subcommittee formed to investigate the charges consisted of three powerful Members: Judiciary Chairman Hatton Sumners
+The House Judiciary subcommittee formed to investigate the charges consisted of five Members: Judiciary Chairman Hatton Sumners

 of Texas; Representative Fiorello La Guardia